HataluliRandima/RestAPI_Phoenix/real_deal_api/Notes/Guardian.DB(10).md

  ```
  - Now we do the migration to create database table for guardian db
  - Run this command mix guardian.db.gen.migration
+ - mix ecto.migrate

+ 5. Create sign out function that will revoke our active tokens with sign out endpoint
+ 6. On Account controller create sign out meathod